Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 >
 > "Right this way."
 Tallis leads the men through gate as they carry the goods to the manor kitchen.
 As they finish, he hands the driver a small coin pouch.

 Tallis tells the PC that they should find a cook.
 Or alternatively, help a cook find *them*.
 There's a missives board in the city square where they could post that they're looking for a cook to join their family, offering free lodging and a well paid position.
-While Simon goes to post the paper on the missives board, Tallis offers that they try to make some jacket potatoes with olive oil and cheese.
+While Simon goes to post the paper on the missives board, Tallis offers to make some jacket potatoes with olive oil and cheese.

 ## A Deal is a Deal
 When it gets dark, Simon will note that they should go outside and wait for Drestor's men if they made a deal with him.
 After ten minutes or so, a carriage arrives.